ProjetsPL/treehouse-theme/collections/_posts/us/what-keeps-mosquitoes-away-best-garden-mosquito-repellent.md

 {:.distinction.distinction-warning}

-For the best effectivenes, apply your homemade mosquito repellent every 2 hours onto spots that are the most vulnerable to bites.
+For the best effectiveness, apply your homemade mosquito repellent every 2 hours onto spots that are the most vulnerable to bites.

 {% fig %}